 This law goes into effect on January 1, 2023, and can enable thousands of citizens in Arizona to have their records sealed rather than only set aside.
 This comes with the advantage of erasing it entirely from public view.
 ARS 13-911 applies to anyone who has been:

 While there are some exceptions to Arizona’s new record-sealing rule (more about exceptions below), it can allow many people to have second chances.
 It effectively seals these criminal records from public view, meaning they will not appear in criminal background checks.
+The only way to access them would be by attaining a court order.
 In addition, an individual with a sealed record does not have to check the box that asks if he or she has ever been arrested or convicted of a crime when submitting an application for a job or housing.
 This can be instrumental in allowing the person to move forward from a criminal past.

 Another new law involving record expungement that was passed in Arizona in 2021 is House Bill 2067.
 This created a new judicial certificate of relief known as a Certificate of Second Chance.
 Under this law, an individual may receive an order from the court that includes a Certificate of Second Chance after being convicted of a criminal offense, at sentencing.
 This certificate allows eligible people to not only petition to have their records set aside in Arizona but to achieve total rehabilitation that is judicially certified, effective September 29, 2021.

 This means that a person with the certificate can restore his or her right to obtain certain professional certifications that are typically barred for people convicted of certain crimes, such as construction, teaching, childcare and medical care.
 In the past, statutory restrictions that barred professional certification got in the way of individuals trying to rebuild their lives and move forward with careers.
 Now, if an individual receives a Certificate of Second Chance in Arizona, he or she can obtain the professional license that is required for the job.